- Better style

 The performance of its headlights varies by trim, according to the IIHS.
-The LED headlights equipped on Platinum trims rated “Good” by the IIHS, the LEDs on Highlander Limited notched one rating lower at “Acceptable.”
-Every other trim receives headlights that rate as “Poor” by the IIHS—choose carefully.
+The LED headlights equipped on Platinum trims rated “Good” by the IIHS, the LEDs on other Highlanders notched one rating lower at “Acceptable.”
+That still earns the Highlander a Top Safety Pick+ award.

 In addition to automatic emergency braking on every model, the Highlander gets adaptive cruise control, active lane control, lane-departure warnings.
 Highlander LE and higher adds blind-spot monitors, which help with the big crossover although outward vision is just fine.

 Add-ons like a surround-view camera system and parking sensors are available.